-- 3.2.2.1.
+3.2.2.1.
 Fish Ladders and Counting Stations.
 The fish ladders contain fixed weirs, counting stations with picket leads, and fish exits with trash racks.
 If any part of the ladder fails or is blocked with debris during the fish passage season, efforts will first be made to correct it without unwatering the ladder.
 Trash racks, picket leads, and counting stations can sometimes be repaired or maintained without unwatering the ladder.
-The decision on whether to unwater the ladder and make repairs during the fish passage season or wait until the winter maintenance period will be made after coordination with the fish agencies and tribes. - 3.2.2.2.
+The decision on whether to unwater the ladder and make repairs during the fish passage season or wait until the winter maintenance period will be made after coordination with the fish agencies and tribes.

+3.2.2.2.
 North Shore Auxiliary Water Supply System.
 The north shore facilities contain three electric pumps that provide auxiliary water to the diffusers at the bottom of the ladder and at the entrances.
-During normal operation two or three pumps are required, depending on the tailwater elevation, to provide the necessary auxiliary water.
-If a pump fails during a two-pump operation, the pump on standby will be operated to provide the necessary flows.
-If a pump fails during a three-pump operation, NEW1 will be raised until the required 1' to 2' head differential is achieved.
-If this cannot be met by the time the weir reaches 6' below tailwater, the gate will remain at that level regardless of the head.
-If two or all three pumps fail, the weir will be maintained at a level of 6' below tailwater until repairs are made. - 3.2.2.3.
+During normal operation two pumps are required to provide the necessary auxiliary water.
+If a pump fails during two-pump operation, the pump on standby will be operated to provide the necessary flows.
+If two or all three pumps fail, the NEW1 weir will be maintained at a level of 6' below tailwater until repairs are made.

+3.2.2.3.
 South Shore Auxiliary Water Supply System.
 The south shore auxiliary water is supplied by eight electric pumps and 150 to 180 cfs of excess water from the juvenile fish passage facilities.
-Fluctuating tailwater levels require from six to eight pumps to be operated to provide the auxiliary water. one pump fails, a standby pump will be started to keep the fishway within criteria.
-If more pumps fail, this procedure will continue until all the standby pumps are in operation. criteria cannot be met, the floating orifices should be closed in the following order: OG-12, OG-10, OG-8, and OG-6.
+Fluctuating tailwater levels require from six to eight pumps to be operated to provide the auxiliary water. Ιf one pump fails, a standby pump will be started to keep the fishway within criteria.
+If more pumps fail, this procedure will continue until all the standby pumps are in operation. Ιf criteria cannot be met, the floating orifices should be closed in the following order: OG-12, OG-10, OG-8, and OG-6.
 If the required head differential of 1' to 2' cannot be reached when the floating orifices are closed, SSE 1 and NFE 2 will be closed equally at 1' intervals until it is reached or until the weirs are 5' below tailwater.
 Then the remaining floating orifices should be closed in the following order: OG-4, OG-1, and OG-2.
 If there is still not enough auxiliary water to maintain the head differential on the two main entrances, NFE 2 will be closed, the transportation channel bulkheaded off at the junction pool, and SSE 1 operated as deep as possible to maintain the head differential.
 If it cannot be maintained at a depth of 6' or greater, the weir will remain at 6' regardless of the head.